amyjko/critically-conscious-computing/chapters/data.md

 print(ssn["serial"])
 if (ssn["area"] >= 545 and ssn["area"] <= 573):
     print("Born in California")
-`Using a dictionary to represent a social security number makes printing it harder, but checking it's values easier.
+`Using a dictionary to represent a social security number makes printing it harder, but checking its values easier.

 This example is different from the list example in several ways.
 It gives an explicit name to each part of the social security number, which can be accessed using a similar syntax as a list, but using a name instead of a list index.
 Each named part of a record is much like a variable, in that it has a name, and refers to a specific value.
 This notation makes it easier to read the conditional that checks the social security number’s area.
 But because it’s not a list, it’s once again harder to print the whole social security number, because we cannot use a loop to step through each part.
 In fact, the dictionary data structure has no inherent order: it’s up to the developer to remember that the desired order is `area`python, `group`python, then `serial`python.
 That leaves room for mistakes when trying to convert it back to an integer for other reasons.